Last reviewed 12 December 2024

 Schengen Visa Digitalisation

-Cyprus has applied to join the Schengen Area and are applying parts of the Schengen acquis such as on external border policy (i.e. 90 days in rolling 180 day period).
+Cyprus has applied to join the Schengen Area and is applying parts of the Schengen acquis such as on external border policy (i.e. 90 days in rolling 180 day period).
 In 2023, the European Commission evaluation process started to assess the readiness of Cyprus to join the Schengen Area and is ongoing.

 Ireland maintains an opt-out from joining the Schengen Area and does not participate in the Schengen acquis on external border policy (i.e. 90 days in rolling 180 day period).
 However, Ireland does participate in the Schengen acquis related to the Schengen Information System, police and judicial cooperation.
 For information on visiting Ireland and travel between Ireland and the UK, see below.